disha9112/Opus/README.md

 # About

 Opus is a productivity website, built using the MERN stack.
-It provides a one-stop solution for users to enhance their organizing capabilties by jotting down their tasks and notes, and using a timer to break down work durations into short yet effective time periods for the best results.
+It provides a one-stop solution for users to enhance their organizing capabilties by scheduling their upcoming events in calendars, jotting down their tasks and notes, and using a timer to break down work durations into short yet effective time periods for the best results.

 <!-- FEATURES IMPLEMENTED -->